karthickshanmugarao/lv-bots-public-releases/README.md

      - ![example-agent-screenshot](images/lv_bots_example_agent_screenshot.png "Start and test AI Agent integrated with MCP")

 ## 4.5.
 A Note about LabVIEW Application Restart
-1. In case of any error during LV Bots Launch using the `lv_bots_launcher.vi`, retry the launcher after closing all files in LabVIEW using `File --> Close All` or `File --> Quit`.
+1. In case of any error during lv-bots Launch using the `lv_bots_launcher.vi`, retry the launcher after closing all files in LabVIEW using `File --> Close All` or `File --> Quit`.

 ## 4.6. 📑 JSON Metadata File Format